ADGEfficiency/adgefficiency.github.io/_posts/2024-07-06-popular-statistics-books.md

 - more data is not always better,
 - data and statistical models are limited,
 - probability and statistics are about making decisions,
-- statistic is hard and easy to get wrong.
+- statistics is hard and easy to get wrong.